serhei/disciplined-code/sample-problems/leetcode-60/Reverse-Linked-List.md

 ## Iterative Solution

-Repeatedly transfer a node from `head` to the (incomplete) reversed list:
+**1.** Repeatedly transfer a node from `head` to the (incomplete) reversed list:

-    0: rev-list: begin def rhead, use head, loc this: rhead var maybe.node := none
+    rev-list: begin def rhead, use head, loc this: rhead var maybe.node := none
       this var node := head
       do: this /= none ->
-        {0rev}="convert this into an equivalent node at the front of the (incomplete) reversed list; replace this with this.next"
+        {1rev convert this into an equivalent node at the front of the (incomplete) reversed list;
-    :0
+              replace this with this.next}

-    1: {0rev}:
+    :rev-list

-      rhead, this := node/make.(val=this.val, next=rhead), this.next
+    {1rev convert this into an equivalent node}: rhead, this := node/make.(val=this.val, next=rhead), this.next
-    :1
+    :1rev

 **Cel Solution:** [`Reverse-Linked-List.cel`](../../cel-examples/leetcode-60/Reverse-Linked-List.cel)
 **C++ Solution:** [`Reverse-Linked-List.cxx`](../../c++-examples/leetcode-60/Reverse-Linked-List.cxx)